EdgeVision: Towards Collaborative Video Analytics on Distributed Edges for Performance Maximization: Performance Evaluation

-\textbf{Training setup:} The MARL algorithm is trained over 50,000 episodes, and each episode has 100 time steps.
-The duration of one time step is 0.2s.
-The MLP networks in both of the actor network and the critic network have two hidden layers, and each layer has 128 neurons.
-The activation function is ReLU, and LayerNorm is applied on each hidden layer.
-The outputs of the actor network consist of three categorical distributions corresponding to the three actions, and the output of the critic network is the predicted value.
-The embedding network consists of one layer with 8 neurons, and the number of outputs of the embedding network is 8.
-The multi-head attention network has 8 heads in the experiment.
-The learning rate is 0.0005.
-The entropy coefficient is $0.01$.
-The hyperparameter of clip is 0.2.
+\textbf{Training setup:} The MARL models are trained through 50,000 episodes, each comprising 100 time steps with a duration of 0.2 seconds per step.
+Both the actor and critic networks employ MLP architectures, consisting of two hidden layers of 128 neurons each.
+ReLU serves as the activation function, with LayerNorm applied to each hidden layer.
+The actor network outputs three categorical distributions representing available actions, while the critic network produces predicted values.
+The embedding network consists of a single layer with 8 neurons, yielding 8 outputs.
+Additionally, the experiment utilizes a multi-head attention network with 8 heads.
+The learning rate is set to 0.0005, the entropy coefficient to $0.01$, and the clip hyperparameter to 0.2.

-\textbf{Baseline methods:} We compare the performance of our method with the following baseline methods.
+\textbf{Baseline methods:} We compare our method's performance with the following baseline methods.